 - Helping local people to set up and develop voluntary and community groups, and network with other organisations

-Students will be attached to a voluntary organisation and will spend 18 half days on Wednesday mornings across the academic year working on the project for the voluntary organisation.
+Students will be attached to a voluntary organisation and will spend a number of half days on Wednesday mornings across the academic year working on the project for the voluntary organisation, with approximately 6 of these half days spent with the organisation.
 This time will be spent on:

 - Induction to the organisation and the staff